syncfusion-content/extension-docs/Extension/SpreadsheetEditor-SDK-Extension/Visual-Studio-Code/download-and-installation.md

 ---
 layout: post
-title: Download and Installation Guide | Syncfusion
+title: Download and Installation Steps | Syncfusion
 description: Learn here more about how to download and install the Syncfusion Spreadsheet Editor SDK for Visual Studio Code and much more.
 platform: extension
 control: Syncfusion Extensions